matter-labs/zksync-docs/content/00.build/10.quick-start/_testing/_hardhat_contract_testing.md

 If you have not set up your local era node yet, follow the instructions in the [Getting Started](/build/quick-start#setup-era-local-node-optional) section.

-Within the `hardhat.config.ts`, you'll observe the `zksync` flag set to `true` under the `hardhat` network, indicating the integration with ZKsync's testing environment.
+Within the `hardhat.config.ts`, you'll observe the `zksync` flag set to `true` under the `hardhat` network, indicating the integration with zkSync's testing environment.

 ```typescript [hardhat.config.ts]
 hardhat: {